5 Surprising Benefits Of Exercise

 But before you give in, consider this bit of advice . . .

-As New York Times fitness columnist, Gretchen Reynolds, reports in her book, The First 20 Minutes, the most important health benefits from exercise comes from the first 20 minutes of activity.
-If you're sitting all day, just exercising 20 minutes can make a dramatic difference in your life expectancy and risk for disease.
+As New York Times fitness columnist Gretchen Reynolds reports in her book, The First 20 Minutes, exercise's most important health benefits come from the first 20 minutes of activity.
+If you're sitting all day, exercising for 20 minutes can dramatically affect your life expectancy and risk for disease.

 There is simply nothing better for your body than exercise.
 No medical miracle . . . no special healing technique can replace the benefits of good ole activity!